dharmtejaa/Chat-Bot/README.md

 - Interactive Conversation: Engage in interactive conversations with the chatbot.
 - Sentiment Analysis: Analyze the sentiment of user input.
-- nformation Retrieval: Retrieve information from Wikipedia based on user queries.
+- Information Retrieval: Retrieve information from Wikipedia based on user queries.

 ## **Requirements**